Asavela2/Python/README.md

 + + (Addition): Adds two numbers.

--  - (Subtraction): Subtracts the right operand from the left operand.
+-  (Subtraction) -: Subtracts the right operand from the left operand.

-* (Multiplication): Multiplies two numbers.
+- (Multiplication) * : Multiplies two numbers.

-*
-/ (Division): Divides the left operand by the right operand, yielding a floating-point result.
+- (Division): / Divides the left operand by the right operand, yielding a floating-point result.

 // (Floor Division): Divides the left operand by the right operand and truncates the decimal part to the nearest integer.